 As you can see, there is a wide range of jobs covering every sector you can imagine so, if you are planning your move to Australia in the next year or so, there’s really no limit to the types of professions being accepted – and of course these change year to year.

-Australia needs to kick start their economy and return to economic growth.
-Many experts believe that inviting migrants and foreigners to fill skill shortages is one of the best ways to do this.
+Australia needs to kick-start its economy and return to economic growth.
+Many experts believe inviting migrants and foreigners to fill skill shortages is one of the best ways.

-If you have a certain qualification that is not in demand, then with a top up or booster course you could change your skill level and become eligible to apply for one of the jobs on the list.
+If you have a specific qualification that is not in demand, then with a top-up or booster course, you could change your skill level and become eligible to apply for one of the jobs on the list.

-For example, if you are a primary school teacher in the UK, you may be able to access a Train to Teach course which will provide you with the needed Qualified Teacher Status to teach secondary school children, a high demand occupation.
+For example, suppose you are a primary school teacher in the UK.
+In that case, you may be able to access a Train to Teach course, which will provide you with the needed Qualified Teacher Status to teach secondary school children, a high-demand occupation.

 New Critical Skills Required for Covid-19 Recovery on the Priority Migration Skilled Occupation List

 The Australian Government announced a critical skills list of job roles urgently needed to help the country recover from Covid-19.
-People who have these skills, in the medical, IT and construction sectors, can fast track their visa application and can also apply for travel restrictions exemption to enter Australia.
-This overcomes the biggest barrier for migrants during the coronavirus epidemic.
+People with these skills in the medical, IT and construction sectors can fast-track their visa application and apply for travel restrictions exemption to enter Australia.
+This overcomes the most significant barrier for migrants during the coronavirus epidemic.
 The list has been expanded since it was originally launched and more occupations are expected to be added over time.